Rethinking Design Tools in the Age of Machine Learning

 Depending on the user, Foil can be a consumer design tool, a professional design tool, and a platform for the creation of emergent interface elements and design widgets which users will ultimately be able to share with each other.

-In this interdisciplinary context, it is clear to me that we are at the beginning of an immense cultural convergence and that the tools and vocabularies of once disparate media are ever more relevant to and interoperable with one another.
+It is clear to me that we are at the beginning of an immense cultural convergence and that the tools and vocabularies of once disparate media are ever more relevant to and interoperable with one another.

 A lot of people seem to be worried that artificial intelligence will take our jobs and render us useless.